university-of-york/uoy-config-funnelback-courses/README.md

 Test that the file is working by running an example search, then when you are satisfied return to the config list and click **Publish** to publish that file to Live.
 ## OpenAPI Specification
+The [latest version of the API specification](https://university-of-york.github.io/uoy-config-funnelback-courses) is published and kept up-to-date automatically.

-The OpenAPI specification can be viewed at https://university-of-york.github.io/uoy-config-funnelback-courses.
-It is served here as a static site using a distribution of [Swagger-UI](https://github.com/swagger-api/swagger-ui/tree/master/dist).
+It is defined using the [OpenAPI specification](https://swagger.io/docs/specification/about/) and is served as a static site using a distribution of [Swagger-UI](https://github.com/swagger-api/swagger-ui/tree/master/dist).

 ## The Swagger UI

 ### Overview
-The swagger UI allows the openAPI demonstration rendering of a Funnelback search return to be viewed in a way that users will find helpful.
+The Swagger UI allows the OpenAPI demonstration rendering of a Funnelback search return to be viewed in a way that users will find helpful.

 ### Swagger UI
 The Swagger UI is available from github at this location: https://github.com/swagger-api/swagger-ui .